jfang5792/matcha-finder/README.md

 The app's interactivity is centered around the top navigation bar, featuring a search bar and various event-driven actions throughout the page.
 Users are greeted with the site's calming color palette of beige and green hues, complemented by picture cards showcasing matcha flavor pairings.

 Users will feel that they're on a multi-page app as React's routing system changes the URL and re-renders components.
 Both React hooks, useState and useEffect are used for responsive navigation showing real-time updates during user interaction.
+Combining data from the Google Places Text Search and Details APIs is leveraged using React's useLocation hook to capture the user's current location, eliminating manual user input.

 ![ezgif com-mvpFeature (1)](https://github.com/user-attachments/assets/31fb758f-145c-40da-8bcc-c7921cf207e2)